qrohlf/frontend-code-challenge/README.md

 You do the following:

 1. Fork this repository
-1. Ensure you have `NodeJS` installed
+1. Ensure you have NodeJS 4.4.0 LTS (or equivalent) installed
 1. Ensure you have `make` installed
 1. Search the project for `@TODO` comments which describe the missing implementation
 1. Implement the missing pieces, and test the implementation